The Graeco-Roman World

 Religion and Philosophy

 One of the greatest interactions recorded in Scripture is that of Paul in Acts chapter 17 when he was invited to speak at the Areopagus to a group of Greek philosophers in Athens.
-Paul affirmed them for being religious, most likely for purposes of establishing common ground, but he hit on a key element of religion at that time, worship.
-The Romans and Greeks were polytheists but the extent of ones religion was more of reverence to the gods in control, rather than love.
-Most students can look back at their study of mythology in eight grade English class for a primer on the types of gods worshipped by the Greeks and Romans in the ancient world.
+Paul affirmed them for being religious, most likely for the purpose of establishing common ground, but he hit on a key element of religion at that time, worship.
+The Romans and Greeks were polytheists, but the extent of one’s religion was more of reverence to the gods in control, rather than love.
+Most students can look back at their study of mythology in eighth-grade English class for a primer on the types of gods worshipped by the Greeks and Romans in the ancient world.

 The Greeks in particular lacked belief in religious morality and no clear belief in future life.
-Greek religion was a man made creation with no prophet and therefore the average Greek saw religion as somewhere between meaningless drivel and intellectual challenge.[vi]
-Regarding philosophy itself, the Greeks produced two of the most well known ancient teachers, Plato and Socrates.
-There beliefs permeated the culture and therefore the thought of much of the world.
+Greek religion was a man-made creation with no prophet and therefore the average Greek saw religion as somewhere between meaningless drivel and intellectual challenge.[vi]
+Regarding philosophy itself, the Greeks produced two of the most well-known ancient teachers, Plato and Socrates.
+Their beliefs permeated the culture and therefore the thought of much of the world.
 Their works in dialogue and epistemology are still discussed today.
 No doubt, their views were discussed heavily among the same group that Paul spoke to on Mars Hill.

-In contrast to Greek Religion, the Romans seemed to revere religion as more a function of government.
-The decisions and public acts of State depended heavily on the god’s approval; therefore, it was necessary to ensure that any assembly of the people included the consent of the gods.
-With Roman expansion, came the need for an expansion of gods.[vii]
+In contrast to Greek Religion, the Romans seemed to revere religion as more of a function of government.
+The decisions and public acts of the State depended heavily on the gods’ approval; therefore, it was necessary to ensure that any assembly of the people included the consent of the gods.
+With Roman expansion came the need for an expansion of gods.[vii]
 As with much of Greek culture, the Romans borrowed from Greek religion to fulfill this need for more gods.
 Many will say that the Romans seemed so cruel that their religion must have lacked any morality.
 This is likely explained in that questions of morality, ethics, and salvation were best left up to the philosophers, rather than the religious.
 The gods were divine counselors with no divine prophets or divine writings.
-Some of the Caesars, as head of government, considered themselves to hold divine attributes.
-Any respect the Romans had for religion, would be in its breadth, therefore they held little respect for the Jewish religion that had merely one God.
+Some of the Caesars, as heads of government, considered themselves to hold divine attributes.
+Any respect the Romans had for religion would be in its breadth, therefore they held little respect for the Jewish religion that had merely one God.
 Their tolerance of it was for shear political purposes.
-Certainly, no prophet who clamed to be the Son of God, would be tolerated for upsetting the political control the Romans held on the people who worshiped one God.
+Certainly, no prophet who claimed to be the Son of God would be tolerated for upsetting the political control the Romans held on the people who worshiped one God.

 Daily Life